-With so many great actors known for turning in genre work, sometimes you expect a certain performance out of an actor.
-While they all definitely have a wide range, you call on Robert Englund to be a certain kind of creepy and you get Kane Hodder to be a large, intimidating villain, most of the time.
+With so many great actors known for turning in solid performances in genre work, you sometimes expect a particular performance out of an actor.
+While they all definitely have a wide range, you call on Robert Englund to be a specific kind of creepy and you get Kane Hodder to be a large, intimidating villain, most of the time.
 But there are a whole lot of horror films out there, and they don’t all feature the same rotating cast of genre faves.

-But all great work deserves a shoutout and with that in mind, here are some amazing and completely unexpected performances in horror films.
+But all great work deserves a shoutout and with that in mind, here are some amazing and completely unexpected performances in horror.

 Sam Neill in In the Mouth of Madness